 For researchers:

-Introduction to media skills workshop
+Broadcast media skills

 Mainstream broadcast media coverage can be an effective route to impact, delivering important messages direct to new audiences, raising the profile of your research and positioning your expertise.

-This practical media training workshop will give hands-on experience of what’s involved, and of how to prepare and conduct radio interviews with confidence.
+This practical half-day media training workshop will give hands-on experience of what’s involved, and of how to prepare and conduct radio interviews with confidence.

 Delivered in small groups, it will help academics understand and find the angle in their research that will be interesting and exciting to journalists and to the audiences they serve.